eBay/tsv-utils/docs/TipsAndTricks.md

 ### Bash aliases

 A bash alias is a keystroke shortcut known by the shell.
 They are setup in the user's `~/.bashrc` or another shell init file.
-A convenient alias when working with TSV files is `tsv-header`, which lists the field numbers for each field in a TSV file.
+A convenient alias when working with TSV files is `tsv-header` which lists the field numbers for each field in a TSV file.
 To define it, put the following in `~/.bashrc` or other init file:
 ```
 tsv-header () { head -n 1 "$@" | tr $'\t' $'\n' | nl ; }
 ```